All Products

 /dev/vda1 on /tmp/ecs-offline-diagnose_disk-bp19bspzms79kqse**** type ext4 (rw,relatime)

-4. Run the chroot command to change the root directory to the temporary directory to which the original system disk of the faulty ECS instance is mounted and enter the chroot environment.
+4. Run the chroot command on the temporary path of the original system disk to enter the chroot environment.

-You must go to the temporary directory in which the original system disk resides to restore configuration files.
-For example, if the temporary directory is /tmp/ecs-offline-diagnose_disk-bp19bspzms79kqse****, run the following command:
+You must perform the file repair in the temporary path of the original system disk.
+For example, if the temporary path is /tmp/ecs-offline-diagnose_disk-bp19bspzms79kqse****, run the following command:

 chroot /tmp/ecs-offline-diagnose_disk-bp19bspzms79kqse****

-5. In the chroot environment, run the following commands to back up the /etc/passwd and /etc/shadow files:
+5. In the chroot environment, run the following commands to back up the original /etc/passwd and /etc/shadow files.

 cp /etc/passwd /etc/passwd.bak